Android Security Training Course

-Android Security is a two-day course focusing specifically on the various security concerns of the Android platform.
+Android Security is a three-day course focusing specifically on the various security concerns of the Android platform.

 The objective of Android Security training is to give you a solid understanding of inter-workings of the Android operating system, its security model, and ways to tighten potential security holes.
 By the end of this class, you will be able to identify the issues, and understand how to go about securing the system and applications running on them.